kio42069/Computer_Organisation-Assembler-and-Simulator/README.md

 The final assembler is `Assembler_v4.py`

-Errors thrown are 1-indexed while line addresses are 0-indexed
+Errors thrown are 1-indexed while line addresses of labels and variables are 0-indexed